How Much is 19 Quarters? A Deep Dive into US Currency and Basic Arithmetic

 -

 Using Larger Bills: Understanding the relationship between quarters and dollars allows for easy conversion to larger denominations.
-For example, $4.75 could be represented as four dollar bills and three quarters or, with some simple exchanges, using a five-dollar bill and receiving change.
+Here's one way to look at it: $4.75 could be represented as four dollar bills and three quarters or, with some simple exchanges, using a five-dollar bill and receiving change.

 Real-World Applications and Financial Literacy